yassinetb/yassinetb.github.io/_posts/2024-05-20-3_months_into_my_phd.md

 Academia can be an incredibly diverse and exciting universe, where ideas in all shapes and colors flow from everywhere.

 People come to you with their new ideas all the time, they ask your opinion about things.
 Sometimes you'll read a paper and think “huh, this could be cool”, Some other time, your supervisor will come to you with their new idea and you know it would be a good thing if you tried it.
-Something (my personal favourite) you have a conversation with a scientist from a different field in a bar and see some parallels between both of your research and think that this would make a sexy and unconventional collaboration.
+Sometimes (my personal favourite) you have a conversation with a scientist from a different field in a bar and see some parallels between both of your research and think that this would make a sexy and unconventional collaboration.

 It is undeniably a privilege to evolve in environments where this is the norm, but it comes with a price: the burden of choice, and the challenge of focused attention.